 - (2) The minimum right-of-way buffer on all non-Community Character Corridor roads shall be 75 feet, except when the average lot depth of the parent parcel is less than 300 feet.
-In those cases, the required buffer shall be at a depth of 25 percent of the average lot depth. - (3) The right-of-way buffer shall be planted in accordance with section 24-96, General landscape area standards.
+In those cases, the required buffer shall be at a depth of 25 percent of the average lot depth. - (3) If the buffer is non-wooded as defined for the purpose of this article as having no mature trees, then a minimum of two trees per 400 square feet of area shall be planted with a minimum 50 percent of said trees being evergreen.
+Otherwise, the buffer shall remain undisturbed or supplemented with additional plantings to achieve the planting ratio stated above.
+The right-of-way buffer shall be planted in accordance with section 24-96, General landscape area standards.
 Buffers along community character corridor roads shall also adhere to the community character corridor buffer treatment guidelines and map.

 (b) Perimeter buffers.
-Within any residential cluster approved under this division, there shall be planned and maintained a perimeter buffer along the perimeter property lines of the development, except for areas adjacent to road rights-of-way.
+Within any major subdivision residential cluster approved under this article division, there shall be planned and maintained a perimeter buffer along the perimeter property lines of the development, except for areas adjacent to road rights-of-way.
 The minimum perimeter buffer shall be 35 feet.
-Landscaping guidelines for perimeter buffers shall follow the requirements in section 24-96 of this chapter.
+Landscaping guidelines for perimeter buffers shall follow the requirements in section 24-94(a)96 of this chapter.

 (c) Waiver provisions.
-In instances where properties have more than a 300-foot average depth and are located along a Community Character Corridor, or in all instances of perimeter buffers, the planning director may reduce the buffer depth requirements specified in (a) and (b) of this section for residential developments when:
+In instances where properties have more than a 300-foot average depth and are located along a Community Character Corridor, or in all instances of perimeter buffers, the planning commission director may reduce the buffer depth requirements specified in (a) and (b) of this section for residential developments when: